webnuts/ember-cli-label-checkbox/README.md

 # ember-cli-label-checkbox

-Plugin for ember-cli that makes epay-payment component available.
+Plugin for ember-cli that makes label-checkbox component available.

 ## Installation